This is a very common Fantasy-genre trope. It's a way of explaining away various others, such as Joker Immunity, Failure Is the Only Option, etc.

 And in a neat twist, Satan was just as interested in maintaining the balance as God was.
 It was Satan's kids who were upsetting the apple cart.

 A variant occurs in Avatar when Neytiri tells a praying Jake, "Our great mother does not take sides, Jake; she protects the balance of life."
-Fortunately for our heroes, she does choose.
+Fortunately for our heroes, she does choose to help the balance-respecting Navi against the unbalanced humans.

 Between the forces of the forest (good) and the forces of rot (evil) in Epic.